Kaveshwaran/19CCE202DSA/README.md

 # 19CCE202DSA
-Data structures and algorithms
+Data structures and algorithms.
-The notebook consists of seven algorithms related to the data structure Graphs The algorithms are
+The notebook consists of seven algorithms related to the data structure Graphs.
+The algorithms are :
 - Dijkstra's Algorithm
 - Bellman Ford's Algorithm
 - Floyd's Algorthim